replicate/keepsake/README.md

 This will set up a symlink for the Python library.
 If you make changes to Go code, you will need to re-run this to compile and install.

+## Test

+Run this to run the test suite:

+    make test

+This will run the three test suites in the `cli/`, `python/`, and `end-to-end-tests/` directories.
+You can also run `make test` in those directories to run the test suites individually, after running `make develop` in the root directory to install everything correctly.

+There are also some additional tests that hit Google Cloud and AWS.
+You first need to be signed into the `gcloud` and `aws` CLIs, and using test project/account.
+Then, run:

+    make test-external

 ## Build

 This will build the Go CLI and the Python package: